sedlackova-anna/HackCWRU/README.md

 # HackCWRU
-Official repo of HackCWRU Android App
+Official repository of the HackCWRU Android App for the 2017 hackathon.